Graham Stilwell

 Graham Stilwell (15 November 1945 – 31 January 2019) was a professional tennis player from the United Kingdom.
 He was born in Denham, Buckinghamshire, England.

 Stilwell enjoyed most of his tennis success while playing doubles.
 During his career he won three doubles titles, two of which were in the Open Era.

-Personal life and death
+Personal life

 Stilwell had three children (Tiffany, Alex and Lara) in his first marriage to Robin Lockard.
 His second marriage to Jill Jacobs resulted in two children (Sam and Romy).

 He died of a neuro-muscular disorder on 31 January 2019.